 Pros?
-It offers good rewards; 3% at US stand-alone gas stations, 2% at US restaurants, 2% on eligible travel purchases, and 1% everywhere else (including Costco).
+It offers good rewards; 3% at US gas stations (including gas at Costco) on up to $4,000 per year in purchases, 2% at US restaurants, 2% on eligible travel purchases, and 1% on other purchases (including Costco).
 You can use it wherever American Express is accepted.
 There’s no annual fee as long as you have a Costco membership.

 For large spenders who are Sams Club Advantage Plus members, this retail card offers potential for good cash back.